Federal Hill Providence

 Take a glass blowing lesson at Gather Glass and make your own ornament, drinking glass or vase.
 Or visit the gallery and pick up one of their stunning hand-blown glass creations.

 There’s a wide humidor selection and great drinks and pub food at Tammany Hall Pub and Parlor, a cigar bar with a laid back feel.
-Nara is the perfect place to relax, order a drink and take in a hookah.
+Twelve 21 Restaurant & Bar is the perfect place to relax, order a drink and take in a hookah.
 If the weather is nice, there is also outdoor seating available.

 Easily walkable, Federal Hill has on-street metered parking, some surface parking lots, and is served by RIPTA